Maximellerbach/GamesAutoPilot/README.md

 to run the program, you must run "test.py" but before, you should change the path to your model (if you have one) Anyway, one is provided as "model.h5

+vJoy doesn't work with Forza, you can use the keyboard direction class but it's not that accurate, I wouldn't recommend it.
+It's a knowned work in progress